samosbor/thesamosborne/content/posts/first-webapp.md

 I later learned that, while some large companies might want to deploy their static Vue site like this, I definitely did not need to.
 I could have just dropped my compiled HTML files on some server or used any number of simple resources for hosting static sites (eg. Github Pages, Netlify).
 I did learn a lot about containers and continuous integration though!

 ### Database
-**Azure MySQL Server** works reall well.
+**Azure MySQL Server** works really well.
 I love how easy it is to setup a SQL database in Azure and connect to it from anywhere.
 It’s nice to have someone else manage the server and keep all that out of my code base.
 I don’t love the cost of this service.
 It’s by far the most expensive part of my website every month at $15.
 I would not personally pay for this, but with my free Azure credit it was no big deal.

 ### WordPress site
 I set up a **WordPress** site as a separate web app on Azure App Service.
 This thing gave me so much trouble, and I gave up on it.
 The WordPress site would go down randomly, and it was really slow when it was up.
 I would recommend using a different WordPress service or a full VM instance that you can play with.
 WordPress in an Azure App Service gets a 0/10 from me.
 All that remains of the WordPress site is this screenshot of the landing page: